kaizen-nagoya/hazop/Do/Readme.md

  AI
  non-AI

-# principle
+# principles

 constraints: do 3 times with different people, if more than 9 people

-goal: each person go to 30 % goal
+target: each person go to 30 % goal

+goal: clarify each goal.
+1. Identify unexpected things.
+2. Assuming untested defects.
+3.

 method: do not explain without 3 times methods

 group: devide 3 group with their profile.

-change: change procedure, people, target, or time.
+Rotation:
+1. Each group consists of three people.
+2. After the first study, change back and forth respectively.
+3. After the second study, alos change back and forth respectively.

 no delete: do not delete whatever you said or wrote.

+classification: don't care about classification.
+ After the meeting, facilitator or recorder should reclassificate the result.
+ The reclassification should be recorded.

 small start: speak first who wrote small items.

+debriefing:　each group report most important issue, which other group has not reported.
+ If the most important issue is reported from other group, 2nd issue should report.

+Conclusion: facilitator conclude the meeting and gather the result.
+ If confidential matter are discussed, the treatment should be decided.

+Summurize:

 not declease guide word:
 1.
 2.
 3.

+use actual goods, photo, movie or chart(use case, sequence chart, state chart or timing chart)

+change: change procedure, people, target, or time.